 Participants GIVE the following:

-• 8-10 hours a week with the instructor (virtually via Zoom), plus flexible assignments at home
+• Up to 7 hours a week with the instructor (virtually via Zoom), plus flexible assignments at home

 • Participation in mentoring, advising and a GSU Open House virtually to learn about college program options